 [11] P57L33:

-enhanced multi-link single radio (EMLSR) operation: [EMLSR operation] A mode of operation that allows a non-access point (non-AP) multi-link device (MLD) with multiple receive chains to listen on a set of enabled links when the corresponding stations (STAs) affiliated with the non-AP MLD are in the awake state for an initial Control frame sent by an AP affiliated with an AP MLD in a non-high-throughput (nonHT) (duplicate) physical layer (PHY) protocol data unit (PPDU) with one spatial stream, followed by frame exchanges on the link on which the initial Control frame was received.
+enhanced multi-link single radio (EMLSR) operation: [EMLSR operation] A mode of operation that allows a non-access point (non-AP) multi-link device (non-AP MLD) with multiple receive chains to listen on a set of enabled links when the corresponding stations (STAs) affiliated with the non-AP MLD are in the awake state for an initial Control frame sent by an access point (AP) affiliated with an AP MLD in a non-high-throughput (non-HT) (duplicate) physical layer (PHY) protocol data unit (non-HT duplicate PPDU) with one spatial stream, followed by frame exchanges on the link on which the initial Control frame was received.

 (Reason: Use full acronyms.
 Expand acronyms when used first time in the definition.)